mhausenblas/awsometag/README.md

    - <a href="#ecr" title="Amazon Elastic Container Registry">ECR</a>: repositories
    - <a href="#ecs" title="Amazon Elastic Container Service">ECS</a>: capacity providers, clusters, tasks, task definitions, services, and container instances
    - <a href="#eks" title="Amazon Elastic Kubernetes Service">EKS</a>: clusters, managed node groups

+:metal: and here are all the nitty gritty details …

 ### IAM